joinpursuit/Pursuit-Core-Web/full-stack-express/express-connect-react/README.md

 ![](./assets/cors-error.png)

 Our React app is making a request from a different origin than where our API is running.
 This is a great security feature!
+By default, requests coming from other origins are not allowed.

 However, we want to allow our React app to make requests to our API.